-The mission of Northeast Ohio Medical University College of Medicine is to graduate qualified physicians oriented to the practice of medicine at the community level, with an emphasis on primary care: family medicine, internal medicine, pediatrics and obstetrics/gynecology.
+The mission of Northeast Ohio Medical University (NEOMED) College of Medicine is to graduate qualified physicians oriented to the practice of medicine at the community level, with an emphasis on primary care: family medicine, internal medicine, pediatrics and obstetrics/gynecology.
 NEOMED strives to improve the quality of health care in northeast Ohio through:

 - education of undergraduate medical students;